-The Army Corps of Engineers is proposing a coastal barrier system to protect Galveston Bay and its barrier islands.
-The current proposal focuses on hard infrastructure to provide protection – but at what cost?
+The Army Corps of Engineers is proposing a risky, and potentially ecologically dangerous coastal barrier system to address storm surge from the Gulf.
+The current proposal focuses on massive surge gates to provide protection – but at what cost?

 Our coast is increasingly vulnerable to storm surges.
 For years, proposed large-scale, costly infrastructure projects around, along, and between Galveston Island and Bolivar Peninsula have been touted as solutions.
 They’ve gone by names like the “Ike Dike,” the “Coastal Spine,” and the “Mid-Bay Alternative”.

-In October 2018, the U.S. Army Corps of Engineers is expected to release a Draft Feasibility Study and Environmental Impact Statement that will propose a solution that will cost billions of dollars – but which will significantly change the nature of Galveston Island and Bolivar Peninsula – while continuing to leave many communities unprotected from future storms.
-The public will have 75 days to comment – ending on January 9, 2019.
+Currently, the U.S. Army Corps of Engineers is taking public comment on its second Draft Feasibility Study and Environmental Impact Statement that will propose a solution that will cost billions of dollars – but which will significantly change the nature of Galveston Island and Bolivar Peninsula – while continuing to leave many communities unprotected from future storms.
+The public will have 45 days to comment – ending on December 14, 2020.

 Explore the Footprint

 View our interactive map that shows where the footprint of the coastal spine will be placed based on GIS files obtained through a request to the Army Corps of Engineers.